-7.6.
+- 7.6.
 This policy reflects the desire of the community to attract new services and facilities to Newborough and accords with the sustainable objective of the NPPF to promote a strong rural economy.
 It is recognised that it may not be viable to bring forward new small standalone retail opportunities.
 For this reason the Plan supports the integration of new services and facilities into existing ones.
-This reduces start-up and running costs and so increases the likelihood of new provision being brought forward and also assists in the protection of new and existing community assets.
+This reduces start-up and running costs and so increases the likelihood of new provision being brought forward and also assists in the protection of new and existing community assets. - 7.7.

-- 7.7.
 Newborough is a desirable location in which to live.
 The pressure to convert buildings to residential dwellings is significant.
-This policy seeks to protect and retain in the first instance community assets, supporting the conversion of buildings only where it can be demonstrated that retention of the building for the permitted business is no longer a viable option. - 7.8.
+This policy seeks to protect and retain in the first instance community assets, supporting the conversion of buildings only where it can be demonstrated that retention of the building for the permitted business is no longer a viable option.
+In coming to a judgement on the economic viability or otherwise of an existing community facility as set out in the final part of Policy CF1 planning applications proposing an alternative use will be expected to provide viability information and evidence that the property concerned has been made available on the open market for a period of at least six months without practical or realistic interest from other retail or community uses.

+7.8.
 The residents of Newborough have demonstrated a clear desire for an increase in community assets which will not only support the local economy and provide business opportunities, but also provide for the wants and needs of the residents of the parish by reducing the need to travel long distances to access services.
 The protection of existing community assets is also important to the residents of Newborough.
-The public house (the Red Lion) has already successfully been designated as an 'asset of community value' by the parish council this is a statutory designation, and should not be confused with general community assets referred to elsewhere within this plan.
+The public house (the Red Lion) has already successfully been designated as an 'asset of community value' by the parish council - this is a statutory designation, and should not be confused with general community assets referred to elsewhere within this plan.
 The NNDP supports the future protection and nomination of other local assets such as the church and the school.